nkonghoan/coding_challenge2/PROPOSAL.md

 ### Step 3: Set up the AWS Server

-- Use the provided .pem file to connect to your AWS server.
+- Use the provided .pem file to connect to the AWS server provided.
 I can use an SSH client like PuTTY or the terminal on my Windows laptop to establish the SSH connection.

 ### Step 4: Choose a Web Server Software